cli/cli/docs/install_linux.md

 The core GitHub CLI team does not maintain the following packages or repositories.
 They are unofficial and we are unable to provide support or guarantees for them.
 They are linked here as a convenience and their presence does not imply continued oversight from the CLI core team.
 Users who choose to use them do so at their own risk.

+### Snap (do not use)

+There are [so many issues with Snap](https://github.com/casperdcl/cli/issues/7) as a runtime mechanism for apps like GitHub CLI that our team suggests _never installing gh as a snap_.

 ### Arch Linux

 Arch Linux users can install from the [community repo][arch linux repo]: